honicole/distributed-travel-reservation-system/docs/milestone-1.md

 `run.sh`: ssh into different machines and run client, middleware and server

 #### Customer handling
 We decided to handle customers through replication at each resource manager.
-Each manager has its own database of customers and when an incoming command arrives at the middleware, the middleware messages all managers, keeping the databases synchronized.
+Each manager has its own database of customers and when an incoming command arrives at the middleware, the middleware forwards it to all managers, keeping the databases synchronized.

 #### Bundles
 As each resource manager maintains a list of customers, we simply call the methods on the respective manager.